Supersymmetric quantum mechanics from wrapped D4-branes: Supersymmetric quantum mechanics from gauged supergravity

 \subsection{D4-branes wrapped on a Riemannian four-manifold}

-We first consider the case of supersymmetric solutions describing D4-branes wrapped on a Riemannian four-manifold $\Sigma^4_k$.
-A constant $k$ characterizes the curvature of $\Sigma^4_k$ with values $k=1,0,-1$ corresponding to a four-dimensional sphere $S^4$, a flat space $\mathbb{R}^4$, or a hyperbolic space $H^4$, respectively.
-The metric ansatz for the six-dimensional space-time is given by
+We first consider the case of supersymmetric solutions describing D4-branes wrapped on a Riemannian four-manifold $\Sigma^4_k$ with constant curvature.
+The curvature of $\Sigma^4_k$ is characterized by a constant $k$ with values $k=1,0,-1$ corresponding to a four-dimensional sphere $S^4$, a flat space $\mathbb{R}^4$, or a hyperbolic space $H^4$, respectively.
+Although there are many possibilities to perform topological twists in this case, we restrict to the case of $\Sigma^4_k$ being a constant curvature manifold for simplicity and also for the sake of comparison with a similar work in seven dimensions studied in \cite{7D_max_twist}. \\ The metric ansatz for the six-dimensional spacetime is given by

 $ds^2_{\Sigma^{4}_{k}}$ is the metric on $\Sigma^4_k$ with the explicit form written as

 for $\chi, \psi, \theta \in[0,\frac{\pi}{2}]$, $\zeta\in[0,2\pi]$.
 The function $f_k(\chi)$ is defined by

 With the following choice of vielbein